framps/raspiBackupDoc/en/src/faq.md

 The debug log is called `raspiBackup.log` for backup and `raspiBackup.logr` for restore.

-- If *raspiBackup* ends successfully, the log file is in the backup directory
+- If *raspiBackup* ends successfully, the log file is located in the backup directory.
-- If *raspiBackup* does not end successfully, the log file is in the home directory of the caller
+- If *raspiBackup* does not end successfully, the log file is located in the home directory of the caller.
-    - If *raspiBackup* was started via the console, the log file is either in `/home/<user>` or `/root`.
+    - If *raspiBackup* was started via the console, the log file usually is located in `/home/<user>` or `/root`.
     - If *raspiBackup* was started via cron or systemd in the background, the log file is located in `/root`.
 - If *raspiBackup* ends unexpectedly or was stopped with kill, the log file is located in `/tmp`.
 - The log file for the restore is located in current directory when`raspiBackup` was invoked.
-This usually is `/home/<user>` or `/root`
+This usually is `/home/<user>` or `/root`.

 <a name="faq42"></a>
 ### 42) Where can the /boot and /root partitions be located?